Wannier based analysis of the direct-indirect bandgap transition by stacking MoS$_2$ layers: Abstract

 \section{Abstract}

 Molybdenum disulfide (MoS$_2$), a layered van der Waals material, has attracted considerable attention as a promising alternative to graphene for applications in field-effect transistors and nanophotonic devices because of its sizable band gap, high carrier mobility, large on/off ratio, and strong photoluminescence efficiency.
-A particularly intriguing property of MoS$_2$ is the transition of its band gap character with layer thickness: while the monolayer exhibits a direct gap, the band gap becomes indirect in multilayer and bulk forms.
-To clarify the microscopic mechanism behind this transition, we performed first-principles calculations combined with Wannier-based modeling, focusing on the roles of atomic orbitals and interlayer interactions.
-While orbitals oriented perpendicular to the plane---such as Mo-$d_{z^2}$ and S-$p_z$--- have been considered the primary contributors, our analysis reveals that in-plane $p_x$ and $p_y$ orbitals of S atoms also play a significant role.
+A particularly intriguing property of MoS$_2$ is the transition of its band gap character with layer thickness: while the monolayer exhibits a direct gap, the band gap becomes indirect in multilayer and bulk forms.In this study, we clarify the microscopic mechanism underlying this transition.
+Focusing on the roles of atomic orbitals and interlayer interactions, we perform an analysis combining first-principles calculations with a Wannier-based model.
+Although interlayer $p_z$--$p_z$ coupling between neighboring sulfur atoms has been recognized as a key factor in this transition, we find that a complete quantitative description additionally requires interlayer $p_z$--$p_x$ and $p_z$--$p_y$ couplings between neighboring sulfur atoms.
 These findings highlight the importance of both out-of-plane and in-plane orbital contributions in governing the electronic structure of layered MoS$_2$, providing deeper insight into its band gap engineering for future device applications.